AlaskaAirlines/AuroDocsSite/src/content/markdown/voiceTone.md

-# Voice, tone, and language
+# Voice and tone guidelines

 Alaska's voice is consistent throughout the experience; adapt the tone as needed to fit the situation and context.